ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 ## ⚠️ Important Disclaimer.

 **PLEASE READ BEFORE INSTALLING**: This client modification may violate Miniblox.io's Terms of Service.
-Use at your own risk.
-The developers are not responsible for any account actions, bans, or consequences resulting from use of this software.
-By installing this client, you acknowledge and accept these risks.
+Use at your **own risk**.
+The Developers of Impact are not responsible for any account actions, bans, or consequences resulting from use of this software.
+By installing this client, **you acknowledge and accept these risks**.

 ---